First Reading: Joshua 24:1-2a, 15-18b

 How difficult is making the choice to believe?
 We can ask the question in another way.
 What is the cost of faith?

-After 40 years wandering in the desert, Joshua led the Israelites into of the Promised Land.
+After 40 years wandering in the desert, Joshua led the Israelites into the Promised Land.
 The people had endured suffering and long waiting.
 But, taking possession of the land meant warring against the local population.
 Hence Joshua gathered the people together [1] and asked them the faith question [15].
 How much faith did the Israelites have in God?

-At the time of the settlement and afterwards, the Israelites lived in world of many gods.
+At the time of the settlement and afterwards, the Israelites lived in a world of many gods.
 These gods functioned as the mascot of the local population, since they believed their existence was divinely mandated.
 So, to fight against a local population meant to fight against their god(s).

 Joshua, then, gave them not only a choice of faith but one of national allegiance.
 Joshua seemed to ask them: "Are you an Israelite or not?"
 There was no room to waver religiously or patriotically.
 So, get rid of other idols [14].
 The people renew their faith by a retelling of their history [16-18].